kevinsawicki/http-request/README.md

 ### What are the dependencies?

-None.
+**None**.
 The goal of this library is to be a single class class with some inner static classes.
 The test project does require [Jetty](http://eclipse.org/jetty/) in order to test requests against an actual HTTP server implementation.